Intego Review: Quick Expert Summary

 VirusBarrier — Malware Scanning

 VirusBarrier is Intego’s malware scanner.
-Its dashboard is simple and easy to use, but it still contains essential virus protection tools, such as an antivirus scanner, a real-time protection engine, scan scheduling, and malware removal.
+Its dashboard is simple and easy to use, but it still contains all of the essential virus protection tools, such as an antivirus scanner, a real-time protection engine, scan scheduling, and malware removal.

-Using VirusBarrier, you can run virus scans of your entire Mac and any connected external drives and iOS devices.
-This makes it easy to ensure your phone doesn’t have any hidden malicious files.
-VirusBarrier also has an option to scan emails for viruses (if you’re using Apple’s Mail app), and it can also detect PC-based malware, so there’s no risk of you spreading infected files to friends, family, or colleagues that use PCs.
+Using VirusBarrier, you can run virus scans of your entire Mac and any connected external drives or iOS devices.
+So although Intego doesn’t offer an iOS app, it’s still easy to ensure that your iPhone and iPad don’t have any hidden malicious files.
+VirusBarrier also has the option to scan emails for viruses (if you’re using Apple’s Mail app), and it can also detect PC-based malware, so there’s no risk of you spreading infected files to friends, family, or colleagues that use PCs.

 Intego’s Quick Scan took just over 5 minutes to scan over 300,000 files, whereas the Full Scan analyzed over 2 million files on my Mac and only took 1 hour!
 This is much faster than a lot of other antivirus scanners.
 Subsequent Full Scans were much faster, too, thanks to Intego’s built-in file caching technology that skips over previously scanned files marked as safe.